Two-dimensional polymer

 A two-dimensional polymer (2DP) is a sheet-like monomolecular macromolecule consisting of laterally connected repeat units with end groups along all edges.
 This recent definition of 2DP is based on Hermann Staudinger's polymer concept from the 1920s.
 According to this, covalent long chain molecules ("Makromoleküle") do exist and are composed of a sequence of linearly connected repeat units and end groups at both termini.

 Moving from one dimension to two offers access to surface morphologies such as increased surface area, porous membranes, and possibly in-plane pi orbital-conjugation for enhanced electronic properties.
 They are distinct from other families of polymers because 2D polymers can be isolated as multilayer crystals or as individual sheets.

 The term 2D polymer has also been used more broadly to include linear polymerizations performed at interfaces, layered non-covalent assemblies, or to irregularly cross-linked polymers confined to surfaces or layered films.
 2D polymers can be organized based on these methods of linking (monomer interaction): covalently linked monomers, coordination polymers and supramolecular polymers.
+2D polymers containing pores are also known as porous polymers.

 Topologically, 2DPs may thus be understood as structures made up from regularly tessellated regular polygons (the repeat units).
 Figure 1 displays the key features of a linear and a 2DP according to this definition.
 For usage of the term "2D polymer" in a wider sense, see "History".

 Covalently-linked polymers

-There are several examples of covalently linked 2DPs which include the individual layers or sheets of graphite (called graphenes), MoS2, (BN)x and layered covalent organic frameworks.
+2DPs include the individual layers or sheets of graphite (called graphenes), MoS2, (BN)x and layered covalent organic frameworks.
 As required by the above definition, these sheets have a periodic internal structure.

-A well-known example of a 2D polymer is graphene; whose optical, electronic and mechanical properties have been studied in depth.
 Graphene has a honeycomb lattice of carbon atoms that exhibit semiconducting properties.
 A potential repeat unit of graphene is a sp2-hybridized carbon atom.
 Individual sheets can in principle be obtained by exfoliation procedures, though in reality this is a non-trivial enterprise.

-Molybdenumdisulfide can exist in two-dimensional, single or layered polymers where each Mo(IV) center occupies a trigonal prismatic coordination sphere.

-Boron nitride polymers are stable in its crystalline hexagonal form where it has a two-dimensional layered structure similar to graphene.
-There are covalent bonds formed between boron and nitrogen atoms, yet the layers are held together by weak van der Waals interactions, in which the boron atoms are eclipsed over the nitrogen.
+Molybdenum disulfide can be produced as a sheet-like structure by exfoliation.
+Such sheets represent two-dimensional polymers.